dwkim78/upsilon/README.md

 [pyFFTW 0.9.2+] (http://hgomersall.github.io/pyFFTW/)

  * pyFFTW is optional but <b>highly recommended</b>
   for multi-threads usage for FFT.
+  You will need to install [FFTW] (http://www.fftw.org/) as well prior to installation of pyFFTW.

 These libraries (except pyFFTW) will be automatically installed if your machines do not have them yet.